zmkfirmware/zmk/docs/docs/config/kscan.md

 | `CONFIG_ZMK_KSCAN_DEBOUNCE_PRESS_MS`   | int  | Global debounce time for key press in milliseconds   | -1      |
 | `CONFIG_ZMK_KSCAN_DEBOUNCE_RELEASE_MS` | int  | Global debounce time for key release in milliseconds | -1      |

 If the debounce press/release values are set to any value other than `-1`, they override the `debounce-press-ms` and `debounce-release-ms` devicetree properties for all keyboard scan drivers which support them.
+See the [debouncing documentation](../features/debouncing.md) for more details.

 ### Devicetree